batfish/docker/allinone.md

     ```

     This allows Batfish to store data on your disk so that if you stop/delete and restart the container,
-    internal Batfish data remains (and is accessible by the current user).
+    internal Batfish data remains (and is accessible by the current user on the host machine).

 [bf]: https://github.com/batfish/batfish
 [pybf]: https://github.com/batfish/pybatfish